 PILDAT gratefully acknowledges the support and cooperation of the Democracy Assessment Group.
-The Group members has reviewed this report in detail and made very valuable contributions in shaping the analysis contained in this report.
+The Group members has reviewed the report in detail and made very valuable contributions in shaping the analysis contained in this report.
+PILDAT also acknowledges the contribution of Mr. Cyril Almeida who has edited the final report.

-This report has been prepared by a PILDAT team including Mr. Abdullah Zaidi, lead researcher and Projects Officer PILDAT, Ms. Wajiha Kanwal, Projects Manager PILDAT and Ms. Aasiya Riaz, Joint Director PILDAT under the supervision of Mr. Ahmed Bilal Mehboob, Executive Director PILDAT.
+This report has been prepared by PILDAT team including Mr. Muhammad Abdullah Zaidi, Lead researcher and Projects Officer-PILDAT, Ms. Wajiha Kanwal, Projects Manager-PILDAT and Ms. Aasiya Riaz, Joint Director-PILDAT under the supervision of Mr. Ahmed Bilal Mehboob, Executive Director-PILDAT.

 PILDAT sought and received support of the Foundation for the Future in carrying out the assessment which it gratefully acknowledges.
+The contents of this Report are the sole responsibility of PILDAT and the Democracy Assessment Group and do not necessarily reflect the views of the Foundation for the Future.